bibryam/building-effective-dapr-agents/README.md

 - **Translation**: Improving literary translations that require nuanced understanding and expression
 - **Code Generation**: Creating code that meets specific requirements and handles edge cases
 - **Complex Search**: Multi-round information gathering and refinement
-- **Travel Planning**: Creating detailed itineraries that meet traveler preferences
+- **Travel Planning**: Creating itineraries that meet traveler preferences

 ### Implementation

-This example demonstrates an iterative travel planning workflow that:
+This example demonstrates a simple travel planning workflow that:
-1. Takes a travel request as input
+1. Takes a weekend trip request as input
 2. Uses a generator LLM to create an initial travel plan
-3. Uses an evaluator LLM to assess the plan and provide specific feedback
+3. Uses an evaluator LLM to assess the plan and provide feedback
-4. Iteratively improves the plan based on evaluation feedback
+4. Improves the plan based on evaluation feedback
-5. Terminates when the plan meets quality criteria or reaches maximum iterations
+5. Terminates after feedback is incorporated or reaches maximum iterations

 Run the example: